Why So Many COVID Predictions Were Wrong

 “The eviction tsunami didn’t happen not because we wrongly warned everyone but because advocacy works and governments responded to the threat,” Diane Yentel, the president of the National Low Income Housing Coalition (NLIHC) and a co-author of the Aspen Institute report, explained to me.

 This seems partly true but also overstated.
-“Predictions of 30–40 million people suddenly being evicted, there’s a problem of face validity there,” Peter Hepburn, a Princeton sociologist and Eviction Lab researcher, told me.
-A recent report he co-wrote estimated that 1.36 million eviction cases were prevented in 2021 because of policy interventions such as the eviction moratoria, emergency rental assistance, and other fiscal support.
-That’s a lot, but still a far cry from the 12.6 million to 17 million cases that many researchers had been projecting.
+“Predictions of 30 to 40 million people suddenly being evicted—there’s a problem of face validity there,” Peter Hepburn, a sociologist and Eviction Lab researcher, told me.
+A recent report he co-wrote estimated that 1.36 million eviction cases were prevented in 2021 because of policy interventions such as the eviction moratoriums, emergency rental assistance, and other fiscal support.
+That’s a lot, but still a far cry from what many researchers had been projecting.

 Not just government intervention but technology helped buffer the economic impacts of the pandemic, including food-delivery services (which kept many restaurants afloat), virtual home tours that helped enable people to continue buying and selling houses, and remote work.
 On that last point, Adam Ozimek, the Economic Innovation Group’s chief economist, told me he thinks a “pro-urbanism bias” is why people missed the effects of remote work on stabilizing businesses and employment rates.
 Ozimek argued that many people who view “agglomeration and urbanization” as extremely important trends that drive productivity and economic growth saw “remote work in opposition to that.”
 They didn’t factor in how many employers could function just fine with their knowledge workers scattered around the country, Zooming from their living room.

-Note: This article originally misstated the amount of aid to small businesses contained in the CARES Act.